Thyringer/interactive/README.md

 # Interactive Program Execution Environment 1.0

 **Interactive Program Execution Environment 1.0** is a CLI tool designed to automatically execute programs in response to changes in local files.
-It monitors directories for changes, and when a file change is detected, the configured external program (with optional arguments) gets executed.
+It monitors directories, and when a file change is detected, the specified external program (with optional arguments) gets called.

 ## Features